-Draft Policy SL7.
-Development within the Settlement Boundaries
+Draft Policy SL9: Development within the Settlement Boundaries

-Proposals for new housing and other development will be supported within the identified Settlement Boundaries of Stoke Cross and Stoke Lacy where:
+Proposals for new housing and other development will be supported within the identified Settlement Boundaries of Stoke Cross and Stoke Lacy as shown on the Policies Maps (Maps 3A and 3B) where:

-- 1. Proposals are small in scale to protect local landscape character and setting; - 2.
+- Proposals are small in scale to protect local landscape character and setting; - 2.
 Development of infill and backland sites does not lead to unacceptably high densities which would have an adverse impact on local character; - 3.
 Suitable and safe access is provided; - 4.
-The amenity of neighbouring residents is protected; and - 5.
-Design is of a high quality, responding to local character and context whilst incorporating low carbon technologies, resource efficiency measures wherever possible.
+The amenity of neighbouring residents is protected; - 5.
+Design is of a high quality, responding to local character and context whilst incorporating low carbon technologies, resource efficiency measures wherever possible; - 6.
+Development does not exacerbate flood risk and where possible provides a betterment; and - 7.
+Suitable drainage and wastewater treatment is provided in line with Herefordshire Local Plan Core Strategy Policy SD4 Wastewater treatment and river water quality